Ancient Amulets Illustration

 Please send a scan PDF of your missing requirements to scouts@hmns.org.
 After the work has been verified to show that the scout has met the requirements, a Merit Badge card will be sent.

-Please note that this procedure is in compliance with the requirements dictated by the Boy Scouts of America and Sam Houston Area Council.
+Please note that this procedure is in compliance with the requirements dictated by the Scouting America and Sam Houston Area Council.
 We are unable to issue Merit Badge cards without verifying that all requirements have been met.

 HMNS scout program does not require scouts to wear their uniforms to class.
 Uniforms are required for Scouts BSA, during field trips to court houses, fire stations and other outside organizations during summer scout classes.